K. A. Damodara Menon: Biography

-K. A. Damodara Menon was born on June 10, 1906, the son of T. R. Achuthan Pillai from Thazhathuveettil, and Kalappurakkal Nangu Amma at Karumalloor in present-day Ernakulam district of Kerala.
+K. A. Damodara Menon was born on June 10, 1906, the son of T. R. Achuthan Pillai from Thaz hathuveettil, and Kalappurakkal Nangu Amma at Karumalloor in present-day Ernakulam district of Kerala.
 After primary education he joined Paravur High School.
 Damodaran's father died while he was still a schoolboy.
 He came to Thiruvananthapuram with his elder brother Parameswaran, who got a government job in Thiruvananthapuram at that time; and continued his schooling at SMV High School, Thiruvananthapuram.
 During this time he became attracted towards the national independence movement and the thoughts of Mahatma Gandhi.
 When Raghavaya, the then Diwan of Travancore decided to increase school fees, he took part in the student protest against the fees hike.
 He passed the matriculation examination in 1922 and completed his college education in Thiruvananthapuram itself.
 In 1926 he received his B.A.
 Graduation.

-In June 12, 1941, Damodara Menon married Leela Damodara Menon, who later became active in Kerala politics.
+On June 12, 1941, Damodara Menon married Leela Damodara Menon, who later became active in Kerala politics.
 The couple have four children.
 He died on November 1, 1980.